 When you declare bankruptcy, you will have to pay a fee of £680 (£550 to the Official Receiver and £130 application fee).

-If you feel that it is very unlikely that you will ever be able to save up the court fee, there is another option called a Debt Relief Order (DRO) for people with lower debts and lower disposable income.
+If you feel that it is very unlikely that you will ever be able to save up the court fee, please note that fees for Bankruptcy can be paid in instalments from as little as £5, however the application will not be submitted until all instalments are made and the required fee has been paid in full.
+You may also wish to consider option called a Debt Relief Order (DRO) for people with lower debts and lower disposable income.
 You can read about this in our 'Other Options' section.

 There are companies that can provide an assist service for bankruptcy giving you comprehensive advice and support both before and after your bankruptcy as well as completing your application for you.
 There may be a fee for this which varies but is approximately £350 for a single application or £600 for a couple.
 This fee covers the completing of your application and support in the preparation for the Official Receiver's meeting, which will happen after you are declared Bankrupt.
 You can complete the bankruptcy online yourself, but if you are struggling with this then seeking advice from an authorised solution provider is suggested.
-With your permission Vincent Bond can refer you to such companies.
+With your permission IVA.com Group can refer you to companies that can provide bankruptcy assist services.

 Important considerations for debtors considering a debt solution: